-I can honestly say I’ve seen real changes in my pets’ health after incorporating bone broth into their regular diet.
-I alternate between chicken and beef, since each offers slightly different health benefits.
-Today, I’m sharing my go-to chicken bone broth recipe for dogs, and I’ll follow up with a beef version in a future post.
+Many of us have heard about the supposed nutritional benefits of bone broth.
+I’ve been making it monthly for myself—and now for my pets too.
+Over time, I’ve noticed real changes in their health after adding it to their diet.
+I like to alternate between chicken and beef since each brings slightly different benefits.
+Today, I’m sharing my go-to chicken bone broth recipe for dogs.
+(I’ll post my beef version in a future article.)

 Why Bone Broth?